 D’Arcy joined AWES in September 2010 and brings additional government expertise as a Director in the Policy Evaluation and Collaboration branch, in the Ministry of Labour.
 D’Arcy has been working with Literacy and Essential Skills initiatives for over 25 years.

-Heidi is the Director of Government and External Relations for the Alberta Roadbuilders and Heavy Construction Association (ARHCA).
-She has been working with ARHCA’s members and industry stakeholders for many years on workforce development, recruitment, training, and professional development initiatives.
-These include the TradeUp Alberta consortium, the Roadbuilder Certificate Program at NAIT, and the Heavy Equipment Operator Program at Olds College, and the Roadbuilder Safety Training Program (RSTS).
+Heidi was formerly the Director of Government and External Relations for the Alberta Roadbuilders and Heavy Construction Association (ARHCA).
+She worked for more than 20 years with ARHCA’s members and industry stakeholders on workforce development, recruitment, training, and professional development initiatives.
+These include the TradeUp Alberta consortium, the Roadbuilder Certificate Program at NAIT, the Heavy Equipment Operator Program at Olds College, and the Roadbuilder Safety Training Program (RSTS).

 Marilynn has been involved with the food processing industry for many years.
 Her work career encompassed 34 years of working for the Alberta government in various roles in Alberta Agriculture and Rural Development and Alberta Employment and Immigration.
 During the years with the Alberta government, she developed many programs and services for food processors and was a strong advocate for business development and agri-food processing.
 Marilynn joined the Alberta Food Processors Association in March, 2014 as President of the association.
 She is very pleased to be back working with and supporting the food industry.
 She sees great potential for industry growth and is very passionate about finding creative solutions to barriers to industry growth.